cseberino/etc_tech_ref/docs/introduction.rst

 Final note, everyone *effectively* runs their applications on the same single computer, the ETC world computer.
 However, this *virtual* computer is actually implemented by a worldwide network of computers.
+All the computers in the network run all applications in parallel.
+This extreme redundancy is a main reason the ETC world computer has its amazing properties.